gcunhase/Emotional-Video-to-Audio-with-ANFIS-DeepRNN/README.md

 ## About
-Repository for paper titled *"Emotional Video to Audio Transformation Using Deep Recurrent Neural Network and Neuro-Fuzzy System"*.
+Repository for paper titled *"Emotional Video to Audio Transformation Using Deep Recurrent Neural Networks and a Neuro-Fuzzy System"*.

 ### Contents
 [Requirements](#requirements) • [Dataset](#dataset) • [How to Use](#how-to-use) • [How to Cite](#acknowledgement)